labilezhu/istio-insider-en/docs/source/ch2-envoy/arch/thread-model/thread-model.md

 - [Reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern)
 - [Event-driven architecture (EDA)](https://en.wikipedia.org/wiki/Event-driven_architecture)

+> This section assumes that the reader has been introduced to Envoy's event-driven model.
+If not, you can read the book's {doc}`ch2-envoy/arch/event-driven/event-driven`.

 Unlike the single thread of Node.JS, Envoy supports multiple Worker Threads to run their own independent event loops in order to take full advantage of multi-Core CPUs.
 This design comes at a cost, because multiple worker threads / main threads are not completely independent from each other.
 They need to share some data, such as:

 - Upstream Cluster's endpoints, health status...